omise/omise-node/README.md

   }
 };

-omise.tokens.create(cardDetails, function(err, resp){
+omise.tokens.create(cardDetails, function(err, token){
-  var tokenId = resp.id;
+  var tokenId = token.id;
   console.log(tokenId);
 });
 ```

-Please note that token creation this way **must** not be done in the production environment unless you have a very good reason to.
+Please note that token creation this way **must not** be done in the production environment unless you have a very good reason to do so.

 ### Create a customer with card associated to it